 nutmeg, salt, white pepper to taste

-for the filling: 1-2 rolls or white bread
+For the filling: 1-2 wheat rolls, white or dark bread or Backerbsen

 60 g Butter

-- Carefully pour out the water and keep the starch; add it to the potatoes.
+– Carefully pour out the water and keep the starch (you will see the white residue on the bottom); add to the potatoes.

 – Press boiled potatoes through a potato press or mash them very well; add to raw potatoes.